PMMA Pyrolysis Simulation -- from Micro- to Real-Scale

 Fire spread on solid materials involves the transformation of the material into a combustible gas.
-This transformation, controlled by the temperature of the solid, is called pyrolysis.
-The long molecule chains of a polymer are split into smaller molecules.
-In the case of PMMA, this is mostly its monomer methylmetacrylate~(MMA), more than 90~\%, and small amounts of carbon dioxide~\cite{Moinuddin_PMMAConeModelling,Korobeinichev2019,McNeill:ThermalDegradationMMA,Zeng_chemreac_burning_PMMA}.
+This transformation, determined by the temperature of the solid, is called pyrolysis.
+In the case of PMMA, the long molecule chains of a polymer are split into smaller molecules.
+This is mostly its monomer methylmetacrylate~(MMA), more than 90~\%, and small amounts of carbon dioxide~\cite{Moinuddin_PMMAConeModelling,Korobeinichev2019,McNeill:ThermalDegradationMMA,Zeng_chemreac_burning_PMMA}.
 However, the MMA is not directly involved in the combustion~\cite{Zeng_chemreac_burning_PMMA}.
 It further decomposes into even smaller chemical compounds, among which are methane, acetylene, ethylene, carbon monoxide, carbon dioxide, and hydrogen~\cite{Zeng_chemreac_burning_PMMA}.
 These smaller molecules are then taking part in the gas phase combustion (flame).
 The combustion reaction involves many intermediate species and reactions.
 Already for simple hydrocarbons like methane, reaction mechanisms are proposed~\cite{BowmanShockInitiatedMethaneOxidation, ZhukovCompactReactionMechanismMethane, ZhukovAutoignitionLeanPropaneAirMixtureHighPressures} that involve 30 to over 1200 intermediate reactions and over 200 intermediate species.
 Reaction mechanisms for longer carbon chains contain the reactions of the shorter molecules~\cite{WESTBROOKDetailedChemicalKineticReactionMechanismsHeptane}.
 Concentrations of the individual species also change across the combustion reaction zone~\cite{Wolfhard_1949}.
 It seems that the limiting factor to the fidelity of the reaction models is primarily the available computing power~\cite{fdsUserGuide676,CURRANDevelopingDetailedChemicalKineticMechanisms}.
-Reaction schemes also differ by which PMMA decomposes, depending on the polymerisation method and molecular weight~\cite{McNeill:ThermalDegradationMMA,Zeng_chemreac_burning_PMMA,FIOLA2021103083}, as well as with different test apparatus designs [private communication with Karen De Lannoye].
+Reaction schemes also differ by which PMMA decomposes, depending on the polymerisation method and molecular weight~\cite{McNeill:ThermalDegradationMMA,Zeng_chemreac_burning_PMMA,FIOLA2021103083PMMA_Pyrolysis_Model}, as well as with different test apparatus designs~\cite{KarenCorinna_PMMA}.